MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 From the output, we can determine whether the number of observation is large enough to warrant subdivision into smaller blocks.
 Additionally, we can see which variables exist, the data type, and for numeric data, the range of values.
 The presence of string variables is a consideration.
 To use this data in subsequent analysis, we might need to convert strings to numeric data for ArrDelay.
 Likewise, we might want to convert DayOfWeek to a factor variable so that we can group observations by day.
 We can do all of these things in a subsequent import.

+> [!Tip]
+> To get just the variable information, use the standalone **rxGetVarInfo** function to return precomputed metadata about variables in the .xdf file.

 ## Re-import with changes to the data

 The **rxImport** function takes multiple parameters that can be used to modify data during import.
 In this exercise, repeat the import and change the data set at the same time.
 By adding parameters to **rxImport**, you can:

 + Convert the string column, *DayOfWeek*, to a factor variable using the *stringsAsFactors* argument.
 + Convert missing values to a specific value, such as the letter M rather than the default NA.
-+ Create an .xdf file using *outFile* to enable data manipulation, including the ability to allocate rows into blocks that you can subsequently read and write in *chunks*.
++ Allocate rows into blocks that you can subsequently read and write in *chunks*.
 By specifying the argument *rowsPerRead*, you can read and write the data in 3 blocks of 200,000 rows each.

 ~~~~
-	airXdfData <- rxImport(inData=mysource, outFile="c:\Users\Temp\airExample.xdf",
+	airXdfData <- rxImport(inData=mysource, outFile="c:/Users/Temp/airExample.xdf",
 	stringsAsFactors=TRUE, missingValueString="M", rowsPerRead=200000,
     overwrite=TRUE)
 ~~~~

-Running this command refreshes the airXdfData data source object and creates an .xdf file in our working directory.
-Be sure to specify a writable folder.
+Running this command refreshes the airXdfData data source object.

 > [!Note]
 > If you are using R Client, omit *rowsPerRead* and load all data into memory.
 [Data chunking](#chunking) using persisted data on disk is not supported in R Client.
 Since this particular data set is not particular large, use of blocks is just for illustration.